alexdowell/CS303-HW3-Fault-Coverage-MCDC/README.md

 CS303HW3

 for CS303 HW3 problem 1, 2 and 5 please open and run each project folder.
-Each homework 3 project folder contains a .cpp and .h.
+Each homework 3 project folder contains a .cpp and .h file.

 #1
 output: